 - Action Scenes.
 The film is completely action-packed; have some of the most mesmerizing and memorable battle sequences.

-Powerful elements of the story combine with the visual effects and add to the almost awe-inspiring scenes which really do take your breath away.
-Eg.: The stature scene.
+Powerful elements of the story combine with the visual effects and contribute to the almost awe-inspiring scenes that truly take your breath away.
+For example, the statue scene.

 Negatives?
 One song.
 You know which one I am talking about.
-I was completely unnecessary.
+It was completely unnecessary.
 Apart from this, the ending is not climactic.
-Given the entire striking atmosphere through the movie, the ending is actually weak.
+Despite the striking atmosphere throughout the movie, the ending is actually weak.

-Baahubali is so beautiful and so stylish.
+Baahubali is so beautiful and stylish.
 Then why does it not feel complete?
 It is because of the lack of emotional impact.
-With Baahubali, SS Rajamouli has increased his vision and focus on action and beauty in background, but the characters remain the central focus instead of the story.
-With that lies the problem, the only problem.
+With Baahubali, SS Rajamouli has expanded his vision and focused on action and beauty in the background, but the characters remain the central focus instead of the story.
+That lies the problem, the only problem.

-SS Rajamouli has come close to achieving perfection now, through marvelous and wonderful Baahubali.
+SS Rajamouli has come close to achieving perfection through the marvelous and wonderful Baahubali.
 The designs and execution are extraordinary.
-The film shines because all the cinematic elements take us through a cinematic visual experience which probably never matched from an Indian movie.
-It is a remarkable achievement and sets a new benchmark for big-budget movies that I fear not many will be able to meet in near future.
+The film shines because all the cinematic elements take us through a visual experience that probably has never been matched by an Indian movie.
+It is a remarkable achievement and sets a new benchmark for big-budget movies that I fear not many will be able to meet in the near future.

-Forget the Hero, 300 and House of Flying Daggers, SS Rajamauli’s Baahubali delivers!
-Every scene is beautifully crafted.
-Let it be the royal palace or the gold statue scene or war scene.
-It gives awesome cinematic experiences in big screen.
-The movie, overall, is a tremendous experience.
-It’ll leave you in awe.
-Although Baahubali may not be Rajamouli’s greatest script but is a visual masterpiece.
-Baahubali is a visual tour de force that needs be seen on the big screen in order to be appreciated fully.
-This is one of those movies that come along once in awhile.
+Forget Hero, 300, and House of Flying Daggers; SS Rajamouli’s Baahubali delivers!
+Every scene is beautifully crafted, whether it’s the royal palace, the gold statue scene, or the war scene.
+It provides an awesome cinematic experience on the big screen.
+The movie, overall, is a tremendous experience that will leave you in awe.
+Although Baahubali may not be Rajamouli’s greatest script, it is a visual masterpiece.
+Baahubali is a visual tour de force that needs to be seen on the big screen to be fully appreciated.
+This is one of those movies that comes along once in a while.